vdonte/webscraping/README.md

-# Web scraper for Jumia Ecommerce website
+# Web scraper projects
-This project invloves using the python application to extraction data from the jumia website automatically.
+This repository contains some of my web scraping proects